My New Tattoo Is Itchy—Can I Scratch It?

 What Causes Scabbing

-You can keep scabs from forming on your new tattoo by thoroughly and regularly washing your tattoo.
-Washing your new tattoo with a tattoo-industry-endorsed, anti-bacterial wash within one to two hours should gently wash away all plasma fluid.
-This will keep away the scabs, but you'll need to replace your body's healing fluids with approved tattoo aftercare lotions.
+You can keep scabs from forming by thoroughly and regularly washing your tattoo.
+Using a tattoo-industry-endorsed, anti-bacterial wash within one to two hours should gently wash away all plasma fluid.
+This will keep away the scabs, but you'll need to replace your body's healing fluids with approved aftercare lotions.

 More Information on Your Healing Tattoo